Live Help NOW 800-809-3776

 - Form 1043 Agreement to Compensation of Employee and Employer.

-Section 15 settlement
+Section 15 Settlement

 You may be presented with a proposed work-related injury settlement prepared by your employer’s lawyer or insurance company known as Section 15 settlement.
 A Section 15 settlement is also known as a Full and Final Settlement.
-Section 15 settlements are often used in work accident claims in which there is a dispute between the employer and injured worker about the amount of future medical treatment needed.
+Section 15 settlements are often used in work accident claims in which there is a dispute between the employer and the injured employee about the amount of future medical treatment needed.
 A Section 15 settlement states that the employer proposes to pay you a set amount of money.
 If you agree to a Section 15 settlement, you give up your right to reopen the claim.

-Agreement to compensation of employee and employer
+Agreement to Compensation of Employee and Employer

 The other type of settlement is to accept medical treatment, lost wages, hard money, and permanent partial impairment (PPI).
-The PPI is determined through a published schedule that lists specific amounts for each degree of impairment and type of impairment.
+The PPI is determined by a PPI rating and through a published schedule that lists specific amounts for each degree of impairment and type of impairment.
 The settlement is issued through an Agreement to Compensation of Employee and Employer.
 The important difference between this type of settlement and a Section 15 settlement is you do not waive your rights to reopen the claim in the event that you experience a change in your condition as a result of your work activity.

 As you can tell, there are numerous considerations with any proposed workman’s comp settlement.
 An injured worker should review the terms of any workers compensation settlement document very carefully or consult with a knowledgeable lawyer.
 Keep in mind that any type of settlement document was likely prepared by an attorney for your employer or the employer’s insurance provider.
 That lawyer is trying to protect your employer’s interests.
 You should have your own attorney looking out for your interests.

-Liability for workplace accident
+Liability for Workplace Accident

 A number of different parties may be responsible for a workplace accident.